 Oh wow.
 What achievement.
 I came to Croatia with Vladimir in tow.
-He was nine months old; he has his Australia and Croatian passport and citizenships.
+He was nine months old; he has his Australian and Croatian passport and citizenship.
 But, 1.5 years ago, I gave birth to Baby Roko (I know, such a Dalmatian name).

-I wasn’t brave enough to give birth to Roko in Zadar hospital, after hearing so many awful stories from my friends, so he was born in Zagreb, and I consider him my little my gift to Croatia.
+I wasn’t brave enough to give birth to Roko in Zadar hospital after hearing so many awful stories from my friends, so he was born in Zagreb, and I consider him my little gift to Croatia.

 Roko is the only one in our family to have been born in Croatia, and I am so (weirdly) proud of my little Croatian citizen.
 Baby Roko is the only one in our family not to have Australian citizenship – and no Australian passport – mostly as I am too lazy to fill in the forms and do the work to get him one – and also as it costs a small fortune to arrange.

-After six years of living in Croatia, we have built a house (that never made the list as it was a god-damn-nightmare), started a business, had a second child and together with our family and friends, have a made a life we love in Croatia.
+After six years of living in Croatia, we have built a house (that never made the list as it was a god-damn-nightmare), started a business, had a second child, and together with our family and friends, have made a life we love in Croatia.

 Has our move to Croatia from Australia inspired you to come and join us?Share